sgerov/gerovlabs/_posts/2024-09-11-technical-excellence.md

 >
 > * **Functional programming principles** contribute by eliminating side effects, making code more predictable and easier to reason about.
 > * **Static typing** adds a layer of safety by catching errors at compile time, reducing uncertainty and preventing runtime issues.
-> * **Modularity** and **composition over inheritance** promote small, independent services that align with the organization’s structure.
+> * **Modularity** and **composition over inheritance** promote small, independent services that align with the organization's structure.
 This segmentation fosters more adaptable teams and systems, enhancing agility and maintainability.
 {: .block-tip }

 ### Continuous integration/continuous delivery